Kechacarl/Phishing-Email-Analysis/README.md

 # Phishing Email Analysis Report
 Summary of Findings
-This email, "A Hope to CoCanDa," exhibits multiple classic phishing indicators.
+This email exhibits multiple classic phishing indicators.
 The sender is impersonating a legitimate entity and is attempting to elicit a response that involves a financial transaction and the download of a malicious file.

 Technical Analysis (Email Headers)

 The email headers provide clear evidence of spoofing and failed security checks.

 Sender Address: The email claims to be from "Bill" at billjobs@microapple.com.
 This domain microapple.com is a clear attempt to impersonate both Microsoft and Apple, a common tactic in phishing scams.
 The Return-Path also points to this same fraudulent address.